 The Legend of Sango & his Wives

 Legend has it that there lived a great god called Sango.
 He was the fourth Alaafin of the Oyo Empire and the god of thunder and sky.
+(Edit: some texts list him as the third Alaafin of the Oyo Empire).
 He had three wives, Olori Oba, his first, Olori Osun (Oshun) and Olori Oya.

 Of all three wives, he loved Osun the most because she was the best cook.

 Oba, wanting to regain her spot as Sango’s favourite decided to ask Osun how she managed to keep Sango so happy with her meals.
 Now, Osun didn’t want to lose the special affection Sango had for her to Oba. (seems quite reasonable to me…)